Part 1 J.D. Program

-Section 1.
-Purpose.
 There shall be a body known as the Honor Court.
 The Honor Court shall serve as a court for the trial of violations and the determination of punishment in cases of guilt.

 The Honor Court consists of a Hearing Panel and a Hearing Officer, and shall be assisted by an Investigators Committee.

 a.
 Hearing Panel.
 The Hearing Panel consists of five student justices, two of whom shall be chosen from the second-year law class, and three from the third-year class.
 In cases involving students of the first- year class, one member of the Hearing Panel must be a first-year student from a section other than that of the accused.
 The first-year representative shall be selected from the panel described in Article II, Section 4(a).
 The justices shall be nominated by the members of their respective classes, and shall be elected by a majority of those persons voting in their respective class elections by secret ballot.
-All justice shall serve a term of one year, and may be reelected to a second term.
+All justices shall serve a term of one year, and may be reelected to a second term.

-the Law School shall serve as the Hearing Officer.
+b.
+Hearing Officer.
+A member of the faculty appointed by the Associate Dean for Academic Affairs of the Law School shall serve as the Hearing Officer.
 The Hearing Officer shall serve a term of two years, during which time (s)he shall manage investigative and hearing procedures under Article IV.
 The Hearing Officer is not a member of the Hearing Panel, does not vote to determine guilt or innocence and does not participate in the private deliberations of the Hearing Panel.
 The Hearing Officer shall determine all procedural questions presented during Article IV proceedings.
 The Hearing Officer, however, cannot rule upon motions regarding probable cause determinations by the Associate Dean for Academic Affairs or upon any motions that require rulings on the merits of the case.

 c.
 Investigators Committee.
 Five students shall comprise an Investigators Committee, two of whom shall be chosen from the second-year class, and three from the third-year class.
 In cases involving first-year students, one member of the Investigators Committee must be a first-year student from a section other than that of the accused.
 The first-year representative shall be selected from the panel described in Article II, Section 4(b).
 The investigators shall be nominated by the members of their respective classes, and shall be elected by a majority of those persons voting in their respective class elections by secret ballot.
 Each investigator shall serve a term of one year, and may be reelected to a second term.

-1) Chief Investigator.
+Chief Investigator.
 One of the third-year investigators shall be Chief Investigator.
 The nominations for Chief Investigator shall be the three investigators elected by the rising third-year class.
 The Chief Investigator shall be elected by a plurality of all votes cast by an electorate comprised of the rising second and rising third-year classes.

-2) Prosecutor.
+Prosecutor.
 In the event of a formal adjudication under Article IV, one investigator shall be selected by the Chief Investigator to serve as Prosecutor.

 The Honor Court shall hear cases alleging violations of the Honor Code; determine guilt or innocence; determine penalties; promulgate any and all regulations and procedures necessary for the efficient and fair operation of Honor Court matters; and publish such of its conclusions and proceedings as it determines to be advisable and wise, consistent with the student’s right to confidentiality if the student should elect that the trial be secret.